poupartfarms/poupartfarms.github.io/_posts/2015-07-29-cecil_the_lion.md

 quote: "A single death is a tragedy; a million deaths is a statistic."
 date: 2015-07-19
 comments: true
-tags: [ veganism, philosophy, speciesism ]
+categories: veganism philosophy speciesism
-author: Chris
+author_name: Chris Poupart
-fbimage: /media/2015-07-29-cecil_the_lion/cecil.jpg
-image: /media/2015-07-29-cecil_the_lion/cecil.jpg
+author_url: /author/chris
+author_avatar: true
+feature_image: cecil.jpg
 ---

 > “If I look at the mass, I will never act.” — Mother Teresa